jonathan-byun/jonathan-byun/README.md

 - :pencil: Always learning and improving

 ## About Me
 My name is Jonathan and I'm a developer.
-I work in React, JavaScript, CSS, and Node.js - but I am always interested in learning new concepts and bettering my ideas. :simple_smile:
+I work in React, JavaScript, CSS, and Node.js - but I am always interested in learning new concepts and bettering my ideas. :)

 Music :arrow_right: Healthcare :arrow_right: Web Development